griase94/motius_coding_challenge/README.md

 "value": 1
 }
 ```
-- namespace: A namespace to group events under e.g. “Frontend”, “Back- end”, “Server-1” etc
+- namespace: A namespace to group events under e.g. “Frontend”, “Back- end”, “Server-1” (String)
-- name: The name of an event e.g. “availableMemory”, “pageView”, “subscribeButtonClick” etc
+- name: The name of an event e.g. “availableMemory”, “pageView”, “subscribeButtonClick” (String
-- timestamp: A unix timestamp
+- timestamp: Datetime
-- value: A number that reflects some attribute of the event e.g. For a pageview this could be the amount in seconds the user spent on the page, for button clicks it could be just 1
+- value: A number that reflects some attribute of the event e.g. For a pageview this could be the amount in seconds the user spent on the page, for button clicks it could be just 1 (integer)

 ### Aggregation endpoint
 ```/api/events/<str:namespace>/<str:event_name>?tsMin=42&tsMax=69&granularity=month&aggregationType=avg```